SoftwareAG/c8y-docs/content/machine-learning/machine-learning-introduction-bundle/mle-overview.md

 #### Machine Learning Admin

-Users with this global role assignment would have unlimited access to the Machine Learning Engine and can carry out all the operations that it provides.
+Users with the global role “Machine Learning Admin” would have unlimited access to the Machine Learning Engine and can carry out all the operations that it provides.
-The table below shows the permissions such users would have.
+The table below shows the permissions for users with this role.

 |Type|READ|ADMIN|
 |:---|:---|:---|